gazebosim/gz-fuel-tools/tutorials/02_configuration.md

 The `cache` section captures options related with the local storage of the assets. `path` specifies the local directory where all assets will be downloaded.
-If not used, all assets are stored under `$HOME/.ignition/fuel`.
+If not used, all assets are stored under `$HOME/.gz/fuel`.

 ## Custom configuration file path

-Ignition Fuel's default configuration file is stored under `$HOME/.ignition/fuel/config.yaml`, but it is possible to load a configuration file from a custom path programmatically.
+Gazebo Fuel's default configuration file is stored under `$HOME/.gz/fuel/config.yaml`, but it is possible to load a configuration file from a custom path programmatically.
 Let's see how.

 Create a file `/tmp/my_config.yaml` with the following content: